 As seen in this terracotta Ming dynasty Siheyuan house, there was a partition inside the entrance.
 According to Feng Shui principles, this was to thwart the dragon or evil entities who could enter and create mayhem.
 Often a mirror was placed on this wall, they believed that once the dragon saw the sight of himself, he would withdraw quickly.

-The major goal of feng-shui is to find a way to live in harmony with heaven, earth, and other people.
+The major goal of feng shui is to find a way to live in harmony with heaven, earth, and other people.
 Traditional Chinese believed that the way to live is to unite nature and people.
-There is an old Chinese saying that “to be lucky, one must find good timing, a suitable place, and supporting people.”
+An old Chinese proverb “to be lucky, one must find good timing, a suitable place, and supporting people.”

 View Other Mingqi Funerary Objects